 - Potential for combined study including language description and analysis, and also rigorous practical training

 Please note: The programme is an intensive four weeks with a minimum of 120 hours of training.
 You should also bear in mind that a further minimum of 80 hours is needed in the evenings and at weekends for the required reading, research, written assignments and lesson preparation.
-You are strongly advised not to undertake any other commitments during the four-week course.
+You are strongly advised not to undertake any other commitments during the 4-week course.

 // Programme Content